 Then again, Peters could just be doing that thing actors do — acting.
 We’ll have to wait to see how this strange coincidence pans out.

-The Falcon and the Winter Soldier is all about Captain America
+The Falcon and the Winter Soldier is all about Captain America’s legacy

 It’s likely the show will deal with the idea of who the ‘real’ Captain America is, with Sam and Bucky set to discover Steve’s legacy and fight bad guys along the way.
 In addition to the appearance of John Walker, Baron Zemo will also return.
 He first appeared in Captain America: Civil War as a freedom fighter who’d lost his family in the Sokovia battle of Avengers: Age of Ultron.

 Also returning will be Emily VanCamp as Sharon Carter and Georges St-Pierre as Batroc (Captain America: The Winter Soldier).
-We still don’t have our first full trailer for the show, so there’s plenty more we don’t know about the story.
+The first full trailer debuted at the recent Disney Investor Day.

 The Falcon and the Winter Soldier: Toy Leaks